Grounded-DI/DI-Education/README.md

 ### 🧊 2.
 ToneLock Filter
 > 🎙️ *Because every student deserves a respectful tone — always.*
-- No sarcasm.
-No weird jokes.
-No fake “teen” energy.
+- Age-apprioruate language, tone, and positivity
 - All responses pass through **ToneLock**, ensuring outputs are age-appropriate, warm, and affirming.
-- Feels like a brilliant older cousin, not a rogue chatbot.
+- Feels like a smart older cousin.

 ---